Lesson Objectives

 Finding the Common Difference

-To find the common difference for an arithmetic sequence, we can use a simple formula: $$d=a_{n + 1}- a_{n}$$ Let's look at an example.
+To find the common difference for an arithmetic sequence, we can use the following formula: $$d=a_{n + 1}- a_{n}$$ In other words, we will choose any two consecutive terms.
+Then we will subtract the first term (leftmost) from the second term (rightmost).
+Let's look at an example.

 Finding the nth Term of an Arithmetic Sequence